 Buy yogurt with a statement on its packaging that says, "contains active and live cultures."
 Yogurt or curd contains healthy bacteria and active cultures.
 These bacteria prevent certain infections and strengthen our immune system, and help keep our digestive system in proper functioning order.

-Frozen yogurt is also fine!
+Even if the yogurt is frozen, it carries the same health benefits.
 The freezing process of yogurt does not kill active bacteria in it.
 In fact, freezing shifts cultures into an ideal dormant state.
 When eaten, cultures again become active and offer all benefits they are intended to offer to your body.

-So try adding some yogurt (frozen or not) to your daily diet to boost your bladder health and work on your incontinence!
+So try adding some yogurt to your daily diet to boost your bladder health and work on your incontinence!

 2. Bananas for Digestive and Bladder Health